Orbifold techniques in degeneration formulas: Relative and degenerate Gromov-Witten invariants

 The theory developed in the last two sections applies to disconnected curves as well.
 Consider a possibly disconected twisted curve $C = \sqcup_{\nu=1}^h C_\nu$ with $C_\nu$ its connected components of arithmetic genera $g_j$, each with marked points with labeling in disjoint subsets $N_\nu$ and $M_\nu$ forming partitions of given ordered sets $N,M$.
 We assume for simplicity that for each $\nu$ the set $M_\nu\cup N_\nu$ is nonempty.
 There is no loss of generality in assuming $N = \{1,\ldots,n\}$ and $M = \{n+1,\ldots,n+|M|\}$.
 We assign each $C_\nu$ with a target curve class $\beta_\nu$ and package the data in the notation of a modular graph $\Csi = \sqcup \Gamma_\nu$ consisting of $h$ vertices assigned genera $g_\nu$ and weights $\beta_\nu$, no edges, legs indexed by $N_\nu\subset N$ with weights $e_i,i\in N_\nu$ corresponding to the indices of these markings, and roots indexed by $M_\nu\subset M$ with similar weights $f_j, j\in M_\nu$.
 We further assume given contact orders $\{c_j\vert j\in N\}$.

-An {\em expanded $\fr$ twisted stable map} of type $\Csi$ into $(X,D)$ is a morphism $C \to \cX$ of type $\Xi$ into a half accordion, with finite automorphism group over $X$, which is transversal and $\fr$ twisted.
+An {\em expanded $\fr$ twisted stable map} of type $\Csi$ into $(X,D)$ is a morphism $C \to \cX$ of type $\Xi$ into an \ChDan{expanded pair}, with finite automorphism group over $X$, which is transversal and $\fr$ twisted.
 We again denote by $\cK_\Xi^\fr(X,D)$ the moduli stack of expanded $\fr$ twisted stable map of type $\Xi$.
 These stacks are algebraic and proper by the same arguments as in the connected case.